Sadik-Hossain/my-obsidian-notes/YT Learning/Patrick Spiegel/How to Land your FIRST Web Design Client as a beginner (no portfolio).md

 people and businesses don't want to give you money or even get a free website from you.\
 not because your services are bad.
 But because, they don't trust you and why would they?🥠

-you're a stranger trying to sell them on the phone via email/DM
+==you're a stranger trying to sell them on the phone via email/DM==

 why will they trust you?\